OfficeDev/OfficeJSAddinWidget/README.md

 {{appName}}:https://api.addins.store.office.com/addinstemplate/{{language}}/{{correlation}}/{{addinId}}/none/{{addinName}}.{{fileFormat}}?omexsrctype=1

 1. <strong>appName</strong><br>
-   This prarmeter controls which Office application would be opened when users click the link. <br>
+   This parameter controls which Office application would be opened when users click the link. <br>
 	· For Word: ms-word <br>
 	· For Excel: ms-excel <br>
 	· For PowerPoint: ms-powerpoint <br>
 	This approach currently supports WXP on Windows and Mac only.<br>

+> [!Note]
+> This parameter is part of the deeplink.

 2. <strong>language</strong><br>
    This is the language of Add-in instructions after opened on Word/Excel/PowerPoint on Windows or Mac.<br>